-Proof In order to prove the theorem, we need to show the switching rules just for XOR, XNOR and MAJ operators.
+in order to prove the theorem, we need to show the switching rules just for XOR, XNOR and MAJ operators.
 AND/OR switching is already proved by Theorem 4.1.
+60 Consider the XOR operator decomposed in terms of {AND, OR, INV}:

+$f=a\oplus b=ab'+a'b.$

-Consider the XOR operator decomposed in terms of {AND, OR, INV}: $f = a \oplus b = ab' + a'b$.
-Applying the duality in Theorem 4.1 we get g = (a + b')(a' + b) that is indeed equivalent to a XNOR operator.
-This proves the XOR to XNOR switching and viceversa.
-Analogously, consider the MAJ operator decomposed in terms of {AND, OR, INV}: f = ab + ac + bc.
-Applying the duality in Theorem 4.1 we get g = (a + b)(a + c)(b + c) that is still equivalent to a MAJ operator.
+Applying the duality in Theorem 4.1 we get

+that is indeed equivalent to a XNOR operator.
+This proves the XOR to XNOR switching and vice versa.
+Analogously, consider the MAJ operator decomposed in terms of {AND, OR, INV}:

+f=ab+ac+bc.

+Applying the duality in Theorem 4.1 we get g=(a+b)(a+c)(b+c) that is still equivalent to a MAJ operator.
 Hence, MAJ operators do not need to be modified.
 Q.E.D.
 Note that in a data structure for a computer program, the operator switching task does not require actual pre-processing of the logic circuit.
 Indeed, each time that a node in the DAG is evaluated an external flag word determines if the regular or switched operator type has to be retrieved from memory.

-In the current section, we shown a non-trivial duality between contradiction and tautology check.
+In the current section, have we shown a non-trivial duality between contradiction and tautology check.
 In the next section, we study its application on Boolean satisfiability.

-V. EXPERIMENTAL RESULTS

-In this section, we exercise our non-trivial duality in Boolean SATisfiability (SAT) problems.
-First, we describe how to use the tautology/contradiction duality to generate a second (dual) equisatisfiable SAT instance.
+EXPERIMENTAL RESULTS In this section, we exercise our non-trivial duality in Boolean SATisfiability (SAT) problems.
+First, we describe how to use the tautology/contradiction duality to generate a second (dual) equi-satisfiable SAT instance.
 Second, we demonstrate that the dual instance can be solved faster than the regular one and the corresponding runtime reduction is not of the random variation type.
 Third, and last, we show experimental results for a concurrent regular/dual SAT execution scenario.

-A. Boolean SAT and Tautology/Contradiction Duality

-The Boolean SAT problem consists of determining whether there exists or not an interpretation evaluating to true a Boolean formula or circuit.
+A. Boolean SAT and Tautology/Contradiction Duality The Boolean SAT problem consists of determining whether there exists or not an interpretation evaluating to true a Boolean formula or circuit.
 The Boolean SAT problem is reciprocal to a check for contradiction.
 When contradiction check fails then Boolean SAT succeeds while when contradiction check succeeds then Boolean SAT fails.
 Instead of checking for Boolean SAT or for contradiction, one can use a dual transformation in the circuit and check for tautology.
-Such transformation can be either (i) non-trivial, i.e., switching logic operators in the circuit as per Table I or (ii) trivial, i.e., output complementation.
+Such transformation can be either (i) non-trivial, i.e., switching logic operators in the circuit as per FIG. 7/Table I; or (ii) trivial, i.e., output complementation.

 If we use twice any dual transformation, we go back to the original problem domain (contradiction, SAT).
-Note that if we use twice the same dual transformation (trivial-trival or non-trivial-non-trival) we obtain back exactly the original circuit.
-Instead, if we apply two different dual transformations in sequence (trivial-nontrival or non-trivial-trival) we obtain an equisatisfiable but not necessarily equivalent circuit.
-We use the latter approach to generate a second equisatisfiable circuit, which we call the dual circuit.
-The dual circuit SAT can be solved in parallel with the regular one in a "first finishing wins" speculative strategy.
-Fig. 5 depicts the corresponding flow.
-We generate the dual circuit by first applying our non-trivial duality (switching rules in Table I) and finally complementing the outputs (trivial duality).
-Note that these operations ideally require no (or very little) computational overhead, as explained previously.
+Note that if we use twice the same dual transformation (trivial-trivial or non-trivial-non-trivial) we obtain back exactly the original circuit.
+Instead, if we apply two different dual transformations in sequence (trivial-non-trivial or non-trivial-trivial) we obtain an equi-satisfiable but not necessarily equivalent circuit.
+We use the latter approach to generate from the regular a second equi-satisfiable circuit, which we call the dual circuit.
+This is illustrated in FIG. 5 wherein an arrow points away to a switching rules table in which rules from FIG. 7/Table 1 are applied to the regular (logic) circuit and the dual (logic) circuit obtained as a result.
+The dual circuit SAT-see the two tooth wheels entitled "Solver" and "SAT" next to the Dual circuit-is solved in parallel with the regular circuit-see the two tooth wheels entitled "Solver" and "SAT" next to the arrow arriving from the Regular circuit-in a first finishing wins speculative strategy.
+FIG. 5 depicts the corresponding flow as a whole.

-Fig. 5: Speculative parallel regular/dual circuit SAT flow.